 - The APR: APR, or annual percentage rate, is the amount your lender charges you to borrow the funds.
-An APR of less than 10% is common with credit-builder loans, but some have higher rates.
+You might be able to find an APR under 10% with credit-builder loans, but some have higher rates.

 - Interest payments: Lenders offering credit-builder loans may keep some or all the interest you pay, giving you only the remaining balance at the end of the loan term.

 - Other fees and costs: Lenders may charge an application fee for the loan or charge late fees if you don’t pay on time.

 - The loan repayment term: The longer your loan term, the more interest you’ll pay.

 - Maximum and minimum loan limits: You don’t want to borrow too much or too little.
 If you borrow a larger amount of money it could take you longer to pay back, which means paying more in interest.